imccart/Medicare-Advantage/README.md

 6. [CMS Payment Data](https://www.cms.gov/Medicare/Medicare-Advantage/Plan-Payment/Plan-Payment-Data.html)

    CMS pays MA plans based on their bid and the county-level benchmarks.
 The final risk-adjusted payments (per beneficiary) are available on the CMS website.
 Unfortunately, the most recent data available are from 2015.
+Hopefully CMS will publish the 2016 and 2017 data soon.

    Stata .do file to organize the CMS payment and rebate data is available here:
    [6_Risk_Rebates.do](https://github.com/imccart/Medicare-Advantage/blob/master/stata_code/6_Risk_Rebates.do)